-As another example, certain of our development efforts, particularly those related to our phase 1 study of PRS-060/AZD1402, which was conducted in Australia, are located in geographical areas that are known to be prone to certain natural disasters and weather events, including wildfires.
+In addition, certain of our development efforts, particularly those related to the phase 2 study of PRS-060/AZD1402, which is being conducted in Australia, in addition to multiple other countries, are located in geographical areas that are known to be prone to certain natural disasters and weather events, including wildfires.
 In 2019 and 2020, dozens of wildfires erupted in New South Wales, Australia, prompting the government of Australia to declare a state of emergency.
-Should such a natural disaster that causes disruption to our development efforts occur again in Australia or elsewhere, thereby impeding our ability or the ability of our collaborators to timely conduct our clinical trials, our ability to conduct our business could be adversely affected as a result.
+Should such a natural disaster that causes disruption to our development efforts occur again in Australia or elsewhere, thereby impeding our ability or the ability of our collaborators to timely conduct our clinical trials, our ability to conduct our business could be severely restricted and our business, clinical development efforts, prospects, and results of operations could be adversely affected as a result.
 The extent to which any natural disaster may impact our results will depend on future developments, which are highly uncertain and cannot be predicted.